-9.2.2.2 Output Inductor Selection
+9.2.2.3 Output Inductor Selection

 To calculate the value of the output inductor, use Equation 20.
 KIND is a coefficient that represents the amount of inductor ripple current relative to the maximum output current.
 The inductor ripple current is filtered by the output capacitor.
 Therefore, choosing high inductor ripple currents impact the selection of the output capacitor since the output capacitor must have a ripple current rating equal to or greater than the inductor ripple current.
-In general, the inductor ripple value is at the discretion of the designer; however, KIND is normally from 0.1 to 0.4 for the majority of applications.
+In general, the inductor ripple value (lout x Kind) is at the discretion of the designer.